guanggyoung/ProgrammingAssignment2/README.md

 This assignment will be graded via peer assessment.

-Last updated by guanggyoung for coursera rprog-005 assignment2
+Last updated by guanggyoung for coursera course R Programming programming assignment 2.